confluentinc/ksql/docs/faq.rst

 .. important::

     - To use Avro data with KSQL you must have Schema Registry installed.
 This is included by default with |cp|.
     - Avro message values are supported.
-Avro keys are not supported.
+Avro keys are not yet supported.

 =========================
 How can I scale out KSQL?